 Identify the user activities that will help overcome the key challenges to meet your overall goals and objectives.

-- What specific actions are you wanting users to take when using this software?
+- What specific actions do you want users to take when using this software?

 Re-evaluate steps number ten and eight if you’re struggling to answers these questions succinctly.